 I attempted to fix this by using a two-year window.
 However, the “rush” of IPCPR cigars still was a problem.
 I

 Here is how the new eligibility system will work:

 - Beginning in 2019, the cigars eligible for the Countdown will use a window of two years from the day before the IPCPR Trade Show.

 - While the cigar release window is two years, the review must have been written during the past cigar review year period.
 For 2019, the publication window is considered to be from Black Friday through the day before IPCPR.
-After that, it will be a simple 12-month calendar window.

 The table below summarizes the eligibility windows from which cigars will be pulled and when the Countdown will be published: